 Secondly, think about people who will integrate your API.
 Provide decent documentation

-and examples.
-Don't expect other developers to go deeply into detail of
+.
+Do not expect other developers to go deeply into detail of

 your system.
 They need simple and quick ways to integrate, so give them examples ready for copy-pasting.